robertjanssen/icares-study-api-documentation/docs/Examples/Mutations/Submit_Test/Education_Choice_Test.md

 ## Response

 A successful request returns the updated study test.

-Typical response fields include:

-- Study test identifier
-- Study test type
-- Creation date
-- Start date
-- Completion date
-- Result URL
-- Test secret
-- Study test URL

-Only the fields requested in the GraphQL mutation are returned.
+Only the requested fields are returned.

 ---